Colebuildanddevelop/PredictBr/README.md

 > A platform to interact with a global permissionless prediction competition hosted on the Ethereum Network

-> A public reputation registry creates incentives for users to play videos the public will enjoy

-> Users are able to cast a vote to skip in which a two thirds majority vote will skip the currently played video.

 ![npm](https://img.shields.io/npm/v/npm)
 ![GitHub package.json dependency version (prod)](https://img.shields.io/github/package-json/dependency-version/colebuildanddevelop/PredictBr/react)
 ![GitHub package.json dependency version (prod)](https://img.shields.io/github/package-json/dependency-version/colebuildanddevelop/PredictBr/web3)